 2. Don’t compare yourself to other Korean language learners

 Similar to the point made above – comparing your Korean skills to another Korean language learner is more destructive than it is helpful.
-Some might argue that it motivates them to study more but from my perspective, the worst thing you can do is compare your Korean language level to another learner, it will only lead to a loss in confidence, possible jealousy and pointless rivalry.
-Think of it this way; As an English speaker how often do you go around and compare your English ability to other native speakers?
-You don’t because nobody gives a f*&% as long as we can communicate.
+Some might argue that it motivates them to study more but from my perspective, the worst thing you can do is compare your Korean language level to another learner.
+It will only lead to a loss in confidence, possible jealousy and pointless rivalry.
+Think of it this way; as an English speaker how often do you go around and compare your English ability to other native speakers?
+You don’t because nobody gives a s*&% as long as we can communicate.

 The problem is however that while in Korea, whether you like it or not, people around you will forever be comparing your Korean to others.
 They will speak about some foreigner they saw on TV who spoke Korean better than you and even worse is better looking than you too!
 (Thanks for the confidence boost 친구!)
 They will compare you to their other foreign friend who speaks fluently or the other foreign worker in the department who joined the company after you.
 There are a plethora of situations in which you will inevitably be compared to another foreigner learning Korean – the trick being is to not buy into it.